BDC Hamburger Icon

 TipBottom line

-1. “As a wife, daughter, friend and the founder and CEO of LearnVest, my schedule is anything but simple.
-But I learned early on how to meticulously manage my time.” – Alexa Von Tobel, founder and managing partner of Inspired Capital and founder of LearnVest
+1. “As a wife, daughter, friend, and the founder and CEO of LearnVest, my schedule is anything but simple.
+But I learned early on how to meticulously manage my time.” — Alexa Von Tobel, founder and managing partner of Inspired Capital and founder and former CEO of LearnVest

 2. “My advice is to focus on becoming a complete person.
 Everyone should focus on the content of his or her job, of course.
 But work is not the end; it’s a means to an end.
 You owe it to yourself to open up to broader interests.
-And in the end, it will be better for your career because you will be more interesting and attractive to others.” – Lloyd Blankfein, chairman and CEO of Goldman Sachs
+In the end, it will be better for your career because you will be more interesting and attractive to others.” — Lloyd Blankfein, former CEO and current senior chairman of Goldman Sachs

 1. “Balance suggests a perfect equilibrium.
 There is no such thing.
-That is a false expectation … There are going to be priorities and dimensions of your life.
-How you integrate them is how you find true happiness.” – Denise Morrison, former president and CEO of Campbell Soup.
+That is a false expectation. … There are going to be priorities and dimensions of your life, and how you integrate them is how you find true happiness.” — Denise Morrison, former president and CEO of Campbell’s

 [Read related article: How Hiring a Chief Happiness Officer Can Save Your Business]